hoatepdev/quant-stock/docs/ARCHITECTURE.md

-# Vietnam Quant Platform - Project Summary
+# Vietnam Quant Platform - Architecture & Technical Documentation

 ## Overview

-A **production-ready** quantitative investment research and trading platform for the Vietnam stock market.
+Technical architecture and implementation details of the VNQuant platform - a **production-ready** quantitative investment research and trading platform for the Vietnam stock market.
 Built with modern Python technologies and designed to analyze ~1,800 stocks across HOSE, HNX, and UPCoM exchanges.

 ## What Has Been Built